vatesfr/xen-orchestra/docs/troubleshooting.md

 ### Ghost tasks

-If you have ghost tasks accumulating on your XenOrchestra you can try the following actions in order:
+If you have ghost tasks accumulating in your XenOrchestra you can try the following actions in order:

 1. refresh the web page
-1. disconnect and reconnect the Xen pool/server of the tasks
+1. disconnect and reconnect the Xen pool/server owning the tasks
 1. restart the XenAPI Toolstack of the XenServer master
 1. restart xo-server

 ### Redownload and rebuild all the packages

-If a package disappear due to a build problem or a human error, you can redownload them using the updater:
+If a package disappears due to a build problem or human error, you can redownload them using the updater:

 1. `rm /var/lib/xoa-updater/update.json`
 2. `xoa-updater --upgrade`